Trump, Duda sign agreement to send 1,000 more US troops to Poland

 POLISH 'FORT TRUMP' AHEAD?
 US TROOPS SET FOR DEPLOYMENT

-The Joint Declaration on Advancing Defense Cooperation builds on the framework discussed in June when the two leaders met in Washington, D.C
+The Joint Declaration on Advancing Defense Cooperation builds on the framework discussed in June when the two leaders met in Washington, D.C.

 "We continue to develop the plan to bolster Polish–United States military ties and United States defense and deterrence capabilities in Poland. ...
 As noted, this enduring presence is expected to grow by approximately 1,000 additional United States military personnel in the near term," according to the document.